Ahmad-A0/Inversity-Skewdle/README.md

 * Uses fetch to fetch article text from the FT's backend
 * Uses OpenAI's chat.completions.create method to generate modified article text

-## License

-The game is licensed under the MIT License.
-See the LICENSE file for more information.